maverock24/messageBoard/README.md

 ## Contributing

 1. **Shared types**: Add to `common/src/types.ts`
-2. **Shared utilities**: Add to `common/src/utils.ts`
+2. **Shared utilities**: Add to `common/src/utils.ts` with corresponding tests
-3. **Frontend components**: Follow existing patterns with custom hooks
+3. **Frontend components**: Follow existing patterns with custom hooks and proper error handling
 4. **Backend routes**: Add to `backend/server.ts`
+5. **Testing**: Write tests for new functionality, ensure error states are covered

+**Development Guidelines**:

-All code should pass ESLint and TypeScript compilation before committing.
+- All code should pass ESLint and TypeScript compilation before committing
+- New components should include error prop handling and display
+- Custom hooks should implement proper error states and loading indicators
+- Tests should cover both happy path and error scenarios
+- Use React Testing Library best practices for UI testing
+- Mock browser APIs appropriately in test environment